 As I said, I'm an inexperienced cookie baker.
 I started out to follow the recipe, but then I think I made the mistake of not following the step by step.
 I didn't read carefully and was too hasty.
-After the heating of the honey and syrup I threw in all the other ingredients, including the baking powder which resulted in a lot of sissing and bubbling in my pot.
+After the heating of the honey and syrup I threw in all the other ingredients, including the baking powder which resulted in a lot of bubbling in my pot.
 (First mistake)

-I put it all into a plastic bowl and added the rey flower, stirring and mixing the dough.
-It was very sticky and I put some more flour in to get a non sticky dough.
+I put it all into a plastic bowl and added the rye flower, stirring and mixing the dough.
+It was very sticky and I put some more flour in to get non sticky dough.
 I don't have those special hooks on my mixer so I put some flower on the board, rubbed my hands with olive oil and started to knead the dough.

-The final result was a quite heavy dough.
+The final result was quite heavy dough.
 I took a piece and rolled it out like the recipe said and cut it in little pieces.
 I made balls and cuttings and put them in the baking form on baking paper and put the whole thing in the oven and set it to 20 minutes, maybe a bit more, because I thought the oven had to be on temp first.
 (Second mistake).

 I waited for the pepper nuts to bake, but suddenly I smelled this burning smell and I rushed over to take the tray out of the oven, only to discover that my first attempt to make this recipe had failed.
 They were all burned.
 Then I discovered my oven was set on grilling and not on baking (Third mistake).

-Well after the first failed attempt, I still had enough dough left and started another round of baking cookies.
-I had set the oven right and I decided to lower the temp a bit to 175 and shorten the time a bit to 15 minutes.
+Well after the failing of the pepper nuts, I still had enough dough left and started another round of baking cookies.
+I had set the oven right and I decided to lower the temp a bit to 175 and shorten the time to 15 minutes.